nathansmithpiano/GoodWeatherFinder/README.md

 ## Development Process

-This is a personal project for Nathan Smith.
+This is a personal project for Nathan Smith (check me out on [LinkedIn](https://www.linkedin.com/in/nathansmithpiano/))

 To follow along with the development process, check out the [development docs](docs/development).